 Although biosimilar manufacturers are constrained in the respect that their product has to not only mirror the structure and clinical effect of the originator biologic, it also cannot be produced in a more convenient form of administration (autoinjector vs. vial/syringe).
 The expectation is that the biosimilar will not be superior in any way to the originator.
 In a second poster presentation, Amgen researchers disputed this assertion with their biosimilar version of adalimumab.
-According to their findings, Amjevita® was associated with less injection site pain compared with Humira®, based on pain scores given by clinical trial patients with moderate to severe rheumatoid arthritis.
-They found that pain site scores (on a 100-mm visual analogue scale) were significantly lower at each 4-week office visit for the biosimilar.
+According to their findings, Amjevita® was associated with less injection-site pain compared with Humira®, based on pain scores given by clinical trial patients with moderate to severe rheumatoid arthritis.
+They found that pain site scores (based on a 100-mm visual analogue scale) were significantly lower at each 4-week office visit for the biosimilar.

-The researchers believe theorize that the reason for the benefit may be the different excipients used in the biosimilar versus the originator drug.
+The researchers theorize that the reason for the benefit may be the different excipients used in the biosimilar versus the originator drug.